A Watershed in Motion

 Alex Lundvall is currently a junior at the University of Nebraska-Lincoln, studying Agricultural and Environmental Sciences Communication with a minor in Leadership and Entrepreneurship.
 Growing up on a farm in southwest Nebraska helped develop her love and passion for agriculture.
 Throughout the internship, Alex hopes to help effectively tell the story of the Platte River Basin.

-Carlee is a sophomore at UNL majoring in fisheries and wildlife biology and Journalism and minoring in mathematics, biology, and environmental studies.
+Carlee is a junior at UNL majoring in fisheries and wildlife biology and Journalism and minoring in mathematics, biology, and environmental studies.
 The majority of her childhood consisted of mulberry-stained feet squishing in mud and her arms cuddling the multiple pets she's raised.
-Carlee's favorite "nights out" include making art and sitting in trees with a camera, if not hiking in the Rockies with her family.
-She is beyond excited to have this chance to be a part of the time-lapse project team and hopes to educate people about the importance of preserving this beautiful piece of the planet.
+After spending half of the summer abroad in France, she's ready for the next adventure and will be traveling to stay in Scotland for the 2018 spring semester.
+She is very grateful to be a part of the time-lapse project team and hopes to educate people about the importance of preserving this beautiful piece of the planet.

 Ethan is a junior at UNL majoring in fisheries and wildlife, and grassland ecology and management.
 Growing up, Ethan's summers were spent exploring the prairies and waterways of South-eastern Nebraska and hiking with his family in Rocky Mountain National Park.
 Ethan has developed a deep appreciation for the prairies of Nebraska and he hopes to use the power of photography to show others the beauty and importance of these undervalued ecosystems.

 Grace is a sophomore at the University of Nebraska-Lincoln majoring in Fisheries and Wildlife with a minor in Animal Science.
 Originally from Kansas City, MO Grace grew up in the heart of KCMO learning to appreciate the importance of nature not only in the wild, but also in the city.
 Whether it was summers hiking in the Rockies, spending time at Lake Tanglewood, or exploring her neighborhood, Grace realized that she was happiest when outdoors surrounded by nature.
 Grace hopes to bring attention to the work of conservationists through multimedia story telling to connect a bridge between conservationists and the rest of the population.